PREVIOUS: Ennea – Triad Emotions (Part 3)

 Motivation: use self-control to channel Es toward a goal

-Empathy: understand emotional perspective/experiences of others, especially if different from ours
+Empathy: understand emotional perspective/ experiences of others, especially when different from ours

-— people with low E.I. have low(er) self-esteem, often misinterpret emotional signals, have difficulty with relationships & are not as motivated to be cooperative or perform well in work situations.
+— People with low E.I. have low(er) self-esteem, often misinterpret emotional signals, have trouble in relationships, & are not as motivated to be cooperative or perform well at work

-Although E.I. probably has an inherited component, many psychologists believe that people can be guided into making better use of the E.I. they were born with but which is as yet under/undeveloped.
+Although E.I. probably has an inherited component, many psychologists believe that people can be guided into making better use of the E.I. they were born with but is still under/ undeveloped.

 NEXT: ACoAs – ACCESSING our Emotions (Part 2)